Painting by Fernand Léger shows commitment to disarmament

 A striking and intense painting by Fernand Léger is one of the highlights of Bonhams Impressionist and Modern Art sale on 5th February 2013.
 Estimated at £70,000 – 100,000, the painting is a highly personal work that communicates the artist's strong stand on disarmament and against biological warfare.
 Painted in a graphic style which lends the figures a statuesque presence, the painting is titled 'Composition aux quatre figures, affiche pour l'entente entre les peoples pour le désarmement contre la guerre microbienne'.

-Léger's strong internationalism is emphasized by his gift of this painting to famous Russian actress Lyudmila Ivanovna Kasatkina (1925-2012) in 1955.
+Léger's strong internationalism is emphasised by his gift of this painting to famous Russian actress Lyudmila Ivanovna Kasatkina (1925-2012) in 1955.
 Celebrated worldwide, the movie starlet had played the title role in the film 'Tiger Girl' in 1954 to great acclaim.
 Kasatkina was wildly popular in Russia, and in 2010 was invested into the Order for Merit to the Fatherland by President Medvedev.
 The painting has not been seen on the market since Léger publically presented it to the actress at a dinner in the Soviet embassy during a visit to Paris.

 Léger was deeply concerned about increasing militarism during the 1950s and was a member of the International Peace Movement and the French Communist Party.
 Prior to 1952, when the work is likely to have been painted, Léger frequently exhibited at peace exhibitions in France and abroad as well as attending the first Peace Congress in Poland, with fellow artists Picasso and Aimé Cesaire.
 His involvement in peace movements had a significant influence on many of his paintings at this time and had a direct impact on 'Composition aux quatre figures'.